-Russell (Russ) Leabch is no stranger to the championship podium; however, in December of 2011 he thought his career had come to an end.
+Russell (Russ) Leabch is no stranger to the championship podium; however, in December of 2011, he thought his career had come to an end.
 “I had a bulge on my ankle,” Russ said.
-“The bigger it got the more it hurt because it was pushing on a nerve.”
+“The bigger it got, the more it hurt because it was pushing on a nerve.”

 Russ had been diagnosed with a ganglion cyst on his ankle.
-A ganglion cyst is a swelling that often appears on, or around, joints and tendons in the hand or foot.
+A ganglion cyst is a swelling that often appears on or around joints and tendons in the hand or foot.
 Russ’s cyst had become so painful that he opted to have it removed.

 Less than a year later, Russ went to California to compete in the American Masters Olympic Weight Lifting competition.
-Russ brought home the gold.
+Again, Russ brought home the gold.

 “Dr. Koldenhoven is the nicest guy,” Russ said with a smile on his face and a gold medal in his hand.

 *Olympic weight lifting has two competition lifts: the snatch and the clean and jerk.
-This is the ultimate sport of strength and power and should not be confused with power lifting, bodybuilding, or general weight training.
-Olympic weight lifting tests an individual’s ‘explosive strength’, demonstrating more mobility and a greater range of motion than other lifts.
+This is the ultimate sport of strength and power and should not be confused with powerlifting, bodybuilding, or general weight training.
+Olympic weight lifting tests an individual’s ‘explosive strength,’ demonstrating more mobility and a greater range of motion than other lifts.
 When properly executed, the snatch and the clean and jerk are both dynamic and explosive while appearing graceful.